 Once Brennan found a major that suited him, it was easy to find extracurricular activities.
 During his sophomore year he joined the staff of the student-run magazine, Garnet & Black, which helped him grow in his major.

 "Then," he said, "I accidentally became the editor-in-chief."

 Being in charge of filling 224 blank pages was a huge opportunity for Brennan, which he immediately embraced.
 Looking back on his previous two years with the magazine, he saw areas that needed improvement.
 With a goal of making the magazine more collaborative, he worked to create more opportunities for students, which led to creating 12 new positions.

 "It was about bringing voices together, which is something I really knew about because I had planned exhibitions for the photography program," Brennan said.

 A defining moment occurred when he decided to publish a controversial cover because he felt it was an important story that needed to be told.
-When he was met with support from the community and told that he made people change their views, he said he found meaning and purpose.
+When he was met with support from the community and helped people change their views, he said he found meaning and purpose.

-After graduating, Brennan hopes to travel to work with an agency.
+After graduating, Brennan hopes to work with an agency.
 Ultimately, he plans to get his Master of Fine Arts and become a professor.